 Another series which closely follows the schedule set by Daredevil is The Invincible Iron Man.
 It conforms in terms of format, issue numbers, cover price and indicia dates, including a #5 in the regular size.

 The anomaly with Iron Man #5 is that my copy has a pen marking on the rear cover 11A.
 My understanding of handwritten numeric notations by newsagencies is that they indicate sell-by dates 2 months - possibly 3 months - after the on-sale date.
 If the 11 indicates November, it places Iron Man #5 on the stands in August or September 1980, after the first digest editions replaced the regular editions in mid-1980.
 The other anomaly is the A after the 11 in the notation.
 I don't know what this means.
 I have seen it before, but I don't know if it is significant in terms of qualifying the date or not.
 I suspect not, but it may.
 Which still leaves me with the question of when in 1980 Iron Man #5 was published.

 Invincible Iron Man #4 conforms to the pattern established so far.
 It has an indicia date of 1979, a $0.60 cover price and 60pp.
 My copy has 2 written on the cover.
-Assuming this indicates a February 1980 sell-by date, it would suggest there was a 9-month gap between Iron Man #4 and #5.
+Assuming this indicates a February 1980 sell-by date, it would suggest there was an 18-month gap between Iron Man #4 and #5.

 So, what to make of this information?
 The temptation - the confirmation bias protocol - is to ignore the 11A on Iron Man #5, assume there was no overlap between the regular editions and the digest editions, and deem it most likely published very early in 1980, as per Daredevil #5.